 About Language Pathways

-A language pathway is a guide that will take you from beginner to advanced.
-I will not be teaching you German in this guide, rather I will be teaching you how to learn German.
+A language pathway is a guide that will take you from the beginner to advanced level.
+In this guide, I won’t be teaching you German directly; rather, I will teach you how to learn German.
 The amount of resources can be overwhelming, and you can waste a lot of time just trying to figure out what to study.
 That is why this guide will recommend high-quality resources and provide detailed information on how to use them.
-Language learning is a journey that looks different for everyone, but remember consistency and time are the keys to becoming fluent in a language.
+Language learning is a journey that looks different for everyone, but remember consistency and time are the keys to becoming fluent in any language.

 Keep in mind that learning a language is a long journey.
-Despite the claims you see online there is no way to learn a language in a few months or even a year.
-It’s a long winding path that takes time and consistency to traverse, but it is also a fun experience.
-The goal is to get you to a place where you can enjoy all the things you do in your native language in a different language such as movies, books, and video games.
-There will be times when it’s frustrating and you feel like you’re not making progress fast enough, but that’s something every language learner goes through.
-I’ll share a little secret with you.
-Most of the videos you see online of polyglots who learned a language in a few months are fake.
-All you need to do to make one of those videos is memorize some common phrases and edit the video to cut out the mistakes.
+Despite the claims you see online, there is no way to learn a language in just a few months or even a year.
+It’s a long, winding path that takes time and consistency to traverse, but it’s also a lot of fun!
+The goal is to reach a point where you can enjoy all the things you love in your native language, such as movies, books, and video games, in a different language.
+There will be times when it feels frustrating and you may think you’re not making progress fast enough, but that’s something every language learner experiences.
+I’ll share a little secret with you: All those videos you see online of polyglots who claim to have learned a language in a few months are often fake.
+To make one of those videos, all you need to do is memorize some common phrases and edit out the mistakes.
 Don’t compare yourself to those people.
 Don’t compare yourself to anyone else.
 You don’t know how much effort someone has put into studying.
-Time in a language is the biggest factor in your ability.
-If you can only study 15 minutes a day, but someone else can study an hour a day after one year the person who studied an hour a day will be better than you not because they are better at learning a language but simply because they have more time in the language.
-Remember any time you put into a language is not time wasted.
-You are progressing and learning, and you will see the results farther down the line.
+Time spent in the language is the biggest factor in your progress.
+If you can only study for 15 minutes a day, but someone else can study for an hour a day, after one year, the person who studied an hour a day will likely be better than you not because they are better at learning languages, but simply because they’ve spent more time with the language.
+Remember, any time you spend on a language is not time wasted.
+You are progressing and learning, and you’ll see the results further down the line.
 Good luck on your journey, and have fun!

 Beginner

 So, you’ve decided to study German.
 Welcome!
-Whether you’re learning German because you have German relatives, are moving to Germany, or just really like German beer, this guide will help achieve proficiency in German so you feel comfortable understanding and speaking German.
-You may have heard that German is an incredibly difficult language, but with the methods outlined in this guide, you’ll have fun along the way so it won’t feel as difficult.
-This also uses primarily free resources, so you can learn German without putting a hole in your wallet.
-Most people who start a language never make it past the beginner phase, but with some time and dedication, you absolutely can do it!
-The beginner phase will take you through the basic grammar and vocabulary of the German language.
-By the end of the beginner level, you should be ready to comfortably move on to more interesting sources such as articles, TV shows, and podcasts.
-The beginner level will take most people 4 to 6 months to complete, but you may do it faster or slower depending on how much time you study each day.
-Don’t rush the basics.
-Having a solid foundation will save you a lot of headaches down the road.
-Language learning takes a lot of time and patience, so don’t compare yourself to other people.
+Whether you’re learning German because you have German relatives, are moving to Germany, or simply love German beer, this guide will help you achieve proficiency so you can feel comfortable understanding and speaking the language.
+You may have heard that German is an incredibly difficult language, but with the methods outlined in this guide, you’ll have fun as you learn, so it won’t feel as difficult.
+This guide also relies primarily on free resources, so you can learn German without breaking the bank.
+Most people who start learning a language never make it past the beginner phase, but with time and dedication, you absolutely can!
+The beginner phase will introduce you to basic grammar and vocabulary.
+By the end of this level, you should be ready to comfortably move on to more engaging resources such as articles, TV shows, and podcasts.
+The beginner level typically takes 4 to 6 months to complete, but you may progress faster or slower depending on how much time you dedicate to studying each day.
+Don’t rush through the basics.
+Building a solid foundation will save you a lot of headaches later on.
+Language learning requires time and patience, so don’t compare yourself to others.
 The only journey that matters is your own.
-The road ahead is long, but you will have a lot of fun along the way!
+The road ahead may be long, but you’ll have a lot of fun along the way!

 Next, you’ll need to install Anki or another good SRS flashcard program.
 Anki is the gold standard when it comes to language-learning flashcard programs.
 It’s open source, highly customizable, and free on most platforms, so it is widely used in the language learning community.